 California Science Center

-Permanent collection: One of the few museums in Los Angles offering free admission (with the exception of special exhibits), the California Science Center makes science accessible to all with its permanent collection of interactive displays on everything from ecosystems to air and space technologies.
+Permanent collection: One of the few museums in L.A. offering free admission (except for its IMAX and special exhibits), the California Science Center has a permanent collection of interactive and hands-on displays incorporating live animals and ecosystems as well as air and space technologies.

-Must-see: Simply put, the Endeavour Space Shuttle exhibit is awe-inspiring.
-Even if you don't consider yourself an aerospace admirer, you'll be wowed, trust us.
+Must-see: Simply put, the Space Shuttle Endeavour experience is awe-inspiring even if you don't consider yourself an aerospace admirer.
+You'll be wowed.
+Trust us.